 The game starts with shuffling the deck of 108 cards – which is not the easiest task in the world.
 The cards themselves are also not the highest quality, so expect some wear.

-Then, each player is dealt a hand of cards (number depends on the player count).
-Each turn, you will select one card, place it in front of you, and pass the hand to your player on the left/right (the direction changes between rounds).
+Then, each player is dealt a hand of cards (the number depends on the player count).
+With each turn, you will select one card, place it in front of you, and pass the hand to your player on the left/right (the direction changes between rounds).

 When you run out of cards, the dishes are scored, and the whole process repeats two more times.
 The game is finished with the end-scoring of the Puddings.